nhartung/100-days-of-code/log.md

 **Today's Progress**: Fixed my collision issue.
 As it turns out, I need to call move_and_slide, even for cycles in which the movement vector is zero.
 Otherwise the physics engine will not operate.

 **Thoughts:** TileMaps greatly simplify a scene.
 I should also look into "AnimationPlayer" in leiu of using a set of Tweens for my environment movements.

+### Day 17 August 18th, 2020

+**Today's Progress**: Mostly a refactoring day.
+Switched the SquareTransform from using Tweens to instead using an AnimationPlayer.
+Better for many reasons.
+Also made the BigBlock textures a parameter that can be specified.
+Leveraging this in the SquareTransform allows me to make use of any textures I want for the object, meaning that I'll have common logic for any set of textures I want to apply this to.

+**Thoughts:** Godot is still surprising me with some of its capabilities that make life easier.